xmartlabs/react-native-health-link/README.md

 > [!WARNING]
 > This module is currently in **alpha**.
 While it provides core functionality, it is still under active development and may contain bugs.

 A simple way to work with HealthKit on iOS and Health Connect on Android in React Native.
-Access health data like steps, sleep, and more with one interface that unifies react-native-health and react-native-health-connect.
+Access health data like blood glucose, weight, height, heart rate, resting heart rate, blood pressure, oxygen saturation, steps, and more with one interface that unifies react-native-health and react-native-health-connect.

 ## Installation

 To install and setup this package, please refer to the [installation guide](./docs/installation.md).

+## Supported Health Data Types

+This library supports reading and writing the following health data types:

+### Read & Write Support

+- **Blood glucose** - Blood glucose levels with support for mg/dL and mmol/L units
+- **Weight** - Body weight with support for kg, grams, and pounds
+- **Height** - Body height with support for cm, meters, feet, and inches
+- **Heart rate** - Heart rate measurements in beats per minute
+- **Steps** - Daily step count

+### Read Only Support

+- **Resting heart rate** - Resting heart rate measurements
+- **Blood pressure** - Systolic and diastolic blood pressure readings
+- **Oxygen saturation** - Blood oxygen saturation percentage

 ## Usage